-Bellagio Remains Open After A Fire That Caused Over 400K In Damages
+Bellagio Remains Open After A Fire That Caused Over $400K In Damages

 Located at 3600 Las Vegas Boulevard South, the Bellagio opened in October of 1998 and is one of the most iconic hotels on the Las Vegas strip.
 The famous fountains at the Bellagio, which are in an eight-acre lake, are a popular attraction in Vegas.
 More than 1,200 “dancing” fountains are choreographed to music and light.
 The fountains put on an impressive show every 30 minutes during the day and every 15 minutes in the evening.
 One of the few free attractions in Vegas, thousands of tourists visit the Bellagio fountains each day.

 With almost 4,000 guest rooms and suites, the Bellagio is inspired by the villages of Europe.
 A luxury hotel and resort, Bellagio has it all.
 There are 14 restaurants, and Bellagio is the only hotel in the country with two AAA Five Diamond restaurants.
-Many of the restaurants use the fresh herbs that are grown in the hotels rooftop garden.
+Many of the restaurants use the fresh herbs that are grown in the hotel’s rooftop garden.

 Besides fine dining, Bellagio also has one of the best spas in Las Vegas.
 With 56 treatment rooms, Spa Bellagio offers an international menu with treatments from all around the world.

 Bellagio is also home to “O” by Cirque Du Soleil.
-Some of the worlds best swimmers, divers and acrobats make up the cast of 85 in this unbelievable aquatics show.
+Some of the world’s best swimmers, divers, and acrobats make up the cast of 85 in this unbelievable aquatics show.
 The show takes place in the “O” Theatre, which holds a 1.5 million-gallon pool and seats 1,809 guests.

 If guests want to get in the water themselves after being inspired by “O,” Bellagio has five outdoor pools and four whirlpools to choose from.
 Swim away the day or rent a private cabana to get some serious VIP treatment.